Saffron Walden railway station

-Today
+Saffron Walden railway station served the town of Saffron Walden, Essex, between 1865 and 1964.
+The station was 43 mi 43 chain from London Liverpool Street, on the Saffron Walden Railway between Audley End and Bartlow.

+Present day

 The station yard has been developed for housing, with the station building being retained and converted into private dwellings.

-Since the station's closure, the nearest station to Saffron Walden is Audley End.
+Since the station's closure, the nearest station to Walden is Audley End.